 Collegiate design on a high school campus.

-Ranked among the top 100 in academics in the nation, Washington-Lee High School required a 21st Century design that respects Arlington’s rich history, Art Deco tradition, civic role, and high standards for student accomplishment.
+Ranked among the top 100 in academics in the nation, Washington-Liberty High School required a 21st Century design that respects Arlington’s rich history, Art Deco tradition, civic role, and high standards for student accomplishment.
 G+P’s design reflects the importance of this building to the County in the new century.

 Simulating the college experience, the new facility departs from the “one teacher per classroom” model, opting for a college-like arrangement where classes held in unassigned classrooms, and where students and teachers do not have assigned “homerooms.”
 Teachers are provided personal and work space in collaborative Teacher Planning Centers on each floor, which feature private planning carrels, conference rooms, informal seating, and expansive views.